BREADA: Nutrition Assistance Programs

 The ability to accept Nutrition Assistance Program benefits was added in 2010.
 All three locations of the Red Stick Farmers Market and the Main Street Market accept benefits from Supplemental Nutrition Assistance Program (SNAP), Woman, Infants, and Children (WIC), and Senior Farmers Market Nutrition Program (SFMNP).
 All benefits are accessed by an Electronic Benefits Transfer (EBT) card, which looks and operates like a debit card.
 At all locations, patrons may take their EBT cards to the debit and credit card terminal to have their cards swiped in exchange for tokens worth $5 each.
 Tokens can be used at any vendor booth.
 SNAP customers receive an extra $10 in tokens after shopping at the market three times.

 Buy Fresh, Buy Local

 BREADA serves as the regional chapter affiliate of Louisiana for the Buy Fresh, Buy Local campaign.
 Buy Fresh, Buy Local is organized on the national level by FoodRoutes Network, a nonprofit organization.
 FoodRoutes Network provides communication tools, organizing support, and marketing resources to the chapter affiliates.
+The campaign was designed by Social Impact Studios, a national creative agency based in Philadelphia that focuses mainstream marketing practices on social issues.
 The goal of the campaign is to provide consumers access to fresh, locally grown food through outreach events, local food guides, and educational materials.
 Buy Fresh, Buy Local affiliates work to rebuild local food systems and promote sustainable agriculture.
 In its role as regional chapter affiliate, BREADA works with communities throughout Louisiana to rebuild local food systems.